Health and wellness touch each of us differently. This is one person’s story.

 Many times, we’re coping with the fifth or sixth meltdown that morning over seemingly simple things like the tag in their shirt being too itchy, their sister talking too loudly, or a change in plans.

-Children with autism aren’t crying, wailing, or flailing to get at us somehow.
+Autistic children aren’t crying, wailing, or flailing to get at us somehow.

 They’re crying because it’s what their bodies need to do in that moment to release tension and emotion from feeling overwhelmed with emotions or sensory stimulations.